49 Wall Mounted Desks Built with Pipe

 Top it with a single piece of upcycled wood, reinforce with a few L-brackets, and your desk is complete.
 We even offer powder coating services to make this project one step easier.

 A wall mounted desk built with Kee Lite fittings is a great way to save money without sacrificing durability or style.
-Zach from Georgia built this desk using four Swivel Flange fittings, two pieces of pipe, a pine desktop from IKEA, and aluminum trim to give it the appearance of being high end.
-All in all, his desk only set him back $150.
+Zach from Georgia built this desk using four Swivel Flange fittings, two pieces of schedule 40 pipe, a pine desktop from IKEA, and aluminum trim to give it the appearance of being high end.

 Want an even more cost-effective solution?
 This desk by Brad from Oakland, CA was inspired by the design above.

-He used the same Kee Lite Swivel Flange fittings and pipe, but switched out the IKEA desktop for wood laminate and didn’t bother with aluminum trim.
+He used the same Kee Lite Swivel Flange fittings and size 7 scheduled 40 pipe, but switched out the IKEA desktop for wood laminate and didn’t bother with aluminum trim.
 Mounting the desk also saved space, as a traditional desk would’ve been awkward with the house’s step foundation.

-Lou from Chico, CA also demonstrated how easy it is to build a desk using four Kee Lite Swivel Flanges and pipe.
+Lou from Chico, CA also demonstrated how easy it is to build a desk using four Kee Lite Swivel Flanges and size 8 galvanized schedule 40 pipe.
 He doubted the stability of the desktop at first, but overall found the project “to be sturdy and stunning”.

 Note how the fittings and desktop are mounted to the wall using a few lengths of wood.
 This increases the stability of your desk while protecting the wall itself.